 First off, what is Security Information and Event Management (SIEM)?

 SIEM solutions offer a way to operate security under one security management system that provides real-time analysis of your security measures.

 Having a managed SIEM solution in place generates alerts to help you stay on top of your security.
 Here’s how SIEM and HIPAA work together.

 The HIPAA Security Rule provides high-level guidance with the Information System Activity Review implementation specification [CFR §164.308(a)(1)(ii)(D)]:

 “Implement procedures to regularly review records of information system activity, such as audit logs, access reports, and security incident tracking reports.”

 That sounds nice.
 But, it doesn’t provide much guidance in the way of “What should I actually be doing?
 And, how often should I be doing it?”
 To fully understand this requirement, we need to look at the big picture of HIPAA’s Security Management Process standard, which requires “policies and procedures to prevent, detect, contain, and correct security violations.”
-This includes:

 - Risk Analysis

 The Information System Activity Review is the lynchpin of this requirement.
 It ensures all the other parts are working properly.
 And, this is where SIEM Technology and HIPAA compliance come in.